Questions People Ask About Cancer

 Can stress cause cancer?

 There are many factors to look at in the relationship between stress and cancer.
 It’s known that stress affects the immune system, but so do many other things.
-Despite many studies, a link between psychological stress and cancer has not been proven.
-Looking at the studies that have been done, it seems they sometimes come to opposite conclusions.
+Despite many studies, a link between psychological stress and cancer has not been found.

 What are the risk factors for cancer?

 A risk factor is anything linked to your chance of getting a disease, such as cancer.
 Different cancers have different risk factors.
 For instance, exposing skin to strong sunlight is a risk factor for skin cancer, but it’s not linked to colon cancer.
 Some risk factors can actually cause cancer, while others may simply be more common in people who get cancer.
 For example, old age by itself doesn’t cause cancer, but it is a risk factor.